-UC San Diego Health System is a leader in the diagnosis and treatment of pulmonary arterial hypertension (PAH).
+UC San Diego Health is a leader in the diagnosis and treatment of pulmonary arterial hypertension (PAH).
 PAH is a progressive disorder characterized by high pressure in the arteries that bring deoxygenated blood to the lungs from the right side of the heart.
-Without effective treatment, PAH can progress to right heart failure and cause premature death.
+Without effective treatment, PAH can progress to right-sided heart failure and cause premature death.

 Diagnosing Pulmonary Arterial Hypertension

 Diagnosis may include the following tests:

 Pulmonary hypertension is typically first detected with an echocardiogram – a common noninvasive test used frequently for screening heart conditions.
-Physicians then refer their patients to UC San Diego for a pulmonary hypertension workup to determine the exact type of PH.
+Physicians then refer their patients to UC San Diego Health for a pulmonary hypertension workup to determine the exact type of PH.

 Treatment for Pulmonary Arterial Hypertension

-The goal of PAH therapy is to improve symptoms and quality of life, and avoid heart failure and premature death.
+The goal of PAH therapy is to improve symptoms and quality of life, and prevent heart failure and premature death.
 Current medications for PAH vary by therapeutic target and how each drug is delivered (oral, inhaled, subcutaneous or intravenous).

 PAH Clinical Trials and Registry Studies